Technology R&D Projects

 Explore TR&D 2 on NIH RePORTER.

 Note: At the time of founding of our Center, in September 2014, this project was titled “Radiofrequency Field Interactions with Tissue: New Tools for RF Design, Safety, and Control.”
-In August 2019, when the NIH renewed our NCBIB mandate, the name was updated in order to reflect new goals.
+In August 2019, when the NIH renewed our NCBIB mandate for a second funding period, the name was updated in order to reflect new goals.

 To the top ↑